+\begin{remark} If the expansion terms of degenerate kernels are linearly dependent, then the finite expansion terms can be reduced.
+Hence, the assumption of the linear independence of the expansion terms of generalized Mercer kernels is meaningful.
+Clearly, the generalized Mercer kernels have many kinds of expansion sets.
+But, conditions (C-$p$) may not be true for all of them.
+Thus, the assumption of conditions (C-$p$) is still necessary for the constructions of $p$-norm RKBSs.

-\begin{remark} Since the expansion sets $\Sset_{K}$ and $\Sset_{K}'$ have linear independent countable elements, the domains $\Domain$ and $\Domain'$ can NOT be finite sets.
-It is obvious that $p$-norm RKBSs and generalized Mercer kernels can be still set up by finite expansion sets by the following processes.
-But the people are greatly interested in infinite dimensional Banach spaces.
-In the application fields, the domains $\Domain$ and $\Domain'$ are usually chosen to be the variety of manifolds of $d$-dimensional space $\Rd$.
+Since the expansion sets $\Sset_{K}$ and $\Sset_{K}'$ have linearly independent countable elements, the domains $\Domain$ and $\Domain'$ can NOT be finite sets.
+It is obvious that $p$-norm RKBSs and generalized Mercer kernels can still be set up by finite expansion sets by the following processes.
+But, people are greatly interested in infinite dimensional Banach spaces.
+In applications, the domains $\Domain$ and $\Domain'$ are usually chosen to be a variety of manifolds of $d$-dimensional space $\Rd$.
 Therefore, we mainly discuss the infinite dimensional RKBSs in this article. \end{remark}

-\begin{proposition} If the measurable functions $\phi_n\in\Leb_0(\Domain)$ and $\adjphi_n\in\Leb_0(\Domain')$ for all $n\in\NN$ satisfy the conditions~(C-$p$), then the generalized Mercer kernel $K$ given in the equation~\eqref{eq:GenMerKer} is well-defined. \end{proposition} \begin{proof} Combining the Cauchy-Schwarz inequality and the conditions~(C-$p$), we can check
+\begin{proposition} If the measurable functions $\phi_n\in\Leb_0(\Domain)$ and $\adjphi_n\in\Leb_0(\Domain')$ for all $n\in\NN$ satisfy conditions~(C-$p$), then the generalized Mercer kernel $K$ defined in equation~\eqref{eq:GenMerKer} is well-defined. \end{proposition} \begin{proof} Combining the Cauchy-Schwarz inequality and conditions~(C-$p$), we check that